simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Dec 19 2025 1558 UTC.
+The largest was at Dec 20 2025 0753 UTC.

-Radio Blackout Forecast for Dec 20-Dec 22 2025
+Radio Blackout Forecast for Dec 21-Dec 23 2025

-              Dec 20        Dec 21        Dec 22
+              Dec 21        Dec 22        Dec 23
-R1-R2            5%            5%            5%
+R1-R2           10%           10%           20%
 R3 or greater    1%            1%            1%

-Rationale: No R1 (Minor) or greater radio blackouts are expected.
-No significant active region flare activity is forecast.
+Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts on 21-22 Dec, with an increased chance for such events on 23 Dec, due to returning active regions rotating into the visible solar disk.

 ```